 - The risk of uncertainty is greater in complex compared to simple sales.

-This implies that both needs to be treated differently.
+This implies that both need to be treated differently.
 In complex sales, sellers are expected to establish a relationship by asking relevant questions to the buyer.
-They need to gain the buyers’ confidence and make them feel comfortable to discuss their business issues.
+They need to gain the buyers’ confidence and make them feel comfortable discussing their business issues.
 As per the study, there are more chances of completing the sales when the buyers conduct the conversation.

-Rackham’s research questions some major misbelief when it come to sales
+Rackham’s research questions some major misbeliefs when it comes to sales

 It is recommended to read the book SPIN selling to learn more about this methodology.

 Here are the four different pieces of the SPIN methodology that needs your attention:

 1. S – Situation